Revisiting: “Kellys Family Too Boring”

 So, this is one of the most famous stories in homeopathy.
 Also, the rubrics:

-Diseases: malaria, periodicity, marked–china only one.
+Diseases: malaria, periodicity, marked–China is the only one.

 Fever: intermittant, malarial–Arn-3, China-3